2023 Chief: Richard ‘Dick’ Andres

 The funds we raise through parade sponsors consistently rank highest in donations to Beja’s Parade to Glory.
 It is during this time that we present our contribution to the Shrine Hospitals.
 Respecting your desire to spend weekends with family, we only participate in six to eight parades per year.
 Frequently, our families join us to watch or participate in the parades.
 Currently, there are fourteen active Kops and convicts, along with an additional six or more inactive members.

-If you or any of your staff, friends or neighbors know of a child the Shriners might be able to help, please call our toll-free number, (800) 237-5055
+If you, your staff, friends, or neighbors know of a child who might benefit from the Shriners’ assistance, please call our toll-free number at (800) 237-5055.

-We have a annual meeting in the fall.
-Our dues are $10.00 per year.
-Many of the Kops & Convicts have their own uniforms.
-We do have uniforms that we keep on the jail that we lend to members.
+We hold an annual meeting in the fall, and our dues amount to $10.00 per year.
+Many of our Kops & Convicts have their own uniforms, but we also keep uniforms in the jail that we lend to members.